Tissue Trek Web-Quest

 Somehow, the crew has to surface safely, since miniaturization only last for 206 minutes, to prevent killing themselves as well as harming the innocent human in which they are traveling in.

-This story is about a group of highly intelligent, young, good-looking and adventurous people on their “Trek” through human tissue and a quest to save their patient and themselves from a…
+This story is about a group of highly intelligent, good-looking and adventurous people on their “Trek” through human tissues and a quest to save their patient and themselves from a…

 "Tissue Trek Tragedy"!!!